Select Page

 Who can benefit from experiential therapy?

-Studies show that experiential therapy provides a variety of positive health outcomes for people of all backgrounds and ages.
-This includes individuals with physical disabilities, older adults, and people with behavioral or psychiatric disorders, as well those impacted by addiction.
+Studies have shown that experiential therapy provides a variety of positive health outcomes for individuals of all backgrounds and ages.
+This includes individuals with physical disabilities, older adults and people with behavioral or psychiatric disorders, as well as those impacted by addiction.

 Common disorders and symptoms treated through experiential therapy include: